-2006-07: Falk posted 15 points on 3 goals and 12 assists along with 88 penalty minutes in 62 games for the Spokane Chiefs (WHL).
+2006-07: Justin Falk posted 15 points on 3 goals and 12 assists along with 88 penalty minutes in 62 games for the Spokane Chiefs (WHL).
 Led the Chiefs in plus/minus at +11.
-Drafted by the Wild in the fourth round, 110th overall.
+Falk was chosen in the fourth round, 110th overall, of the 2007 NHL Draft by the Minnesota Wild.

 2007-08: Led the WHL and Memorial Cup champion Chiefs in plus/minus for the second straight season at +27.
 Recorded career-highs in goals with four and assists with 22.
 Named to Memorial Cup All-Star team.